End-to-end-provenance/provDebugR/wiki/debug.state.md

 line, after it has been executed.

 Each data frame contains the following columns:
-* name: The names of variables in the state.
+* `name` The names of variables in the state.
-* value: The value of each variable.
+* `value` The value of each variable.
-* container: The type of the container of each variable.
+* `container` The type of the container of each variable.
-* dimension: The size of the container.
+* `dimension` The size of the container.
-* type: The data type(s) contained within the container.
+* `type` The data type(s) contained within the container.
-* scriptNum: The script number associated with each variable.
+* `scriptNum` The script number associated with each variable.
+* `scriptName` The name of the script the variable is associated with.
-* startLine: The line number associated with each variable.
+* `startLine` The line number associated with each variable.

 If no paramters are given, `debug.state` will return the state at the end of execution.